fontanf/generalizedassignmentsolver/README.md

 ## Results

+The largest gap between the lower bound from the linear relaxation and the best known upper bound is 1.93%.

+The bound from the lagrangian relaxation of knapsack constraints is theoritically equal to the bound from the linear relaxation.
+However, here, the bound obtain by solving the lagrangian relaxation by the Volume method is rather far from it.

+The bound obtained by solving the lagrangian relaxation of assignment constraints by the Volume method is not as good as the value obtained in the literature.

 `vdns_simple` does not compete with state of the art meta-heuristics like the ones presented in "A path relinking approach with ejection chains for the generalized assignment problem" (Yagiura, 2006) or "Variable-fixing then subgradient optimization guided very large scale neighborhood search for the generalized assignment problem" (Haddadi, 2018) in terms of solution quality on long runs.
 However:
 - on short runs (2 minutes, Processor Intel® Core™ i5-8500 CPU @ 3.00GHz × 6), it provides solutions of good quality (less than 1% gap from optimal for all instances of the literature, and less than 0.5% for instances with more than 900 items)
 - it is very simple and the implementation is very short